CultivART program – Intern component

 • complete the internship as planned

-• promptly inform the Project Manager – Indigenous Arts if the internship is interrupted or if the nature of the internship changes significantly
+• promptly inform the Cultural Advisor – Indigenous Arts if the internship is interrupted or if the nature of the internship changes significantly

-• promptly inform the Project Manager – Indigenous Arts of any problems or issues that may arise during the internship
+• promptly inform the Cultural Advisor– Indigenous Arts of any problems or issues that may arise during the internship

 If, for serious reasons, the intern is unable to complete their internship, they may be replaced by another participant, who must meet the eligibility criteria described above.